-Unsure of what you should be eating before or after a heavy gym session or workout?
+Unsure of what you should eat before or after a heavy workout?
 We reached out to a registered dietitian for her advice…

-Looking to shed a few pounds, wanting to stay in shape in preparation for summer, or simply wanting to feel great after a sweaty workout?
-You know eating well is a part of a healthy lifestyle, along with regular physical activity, but figuring out what to eat and when to eat before and after a workout is an art and a science.
-Read on for the top tips from a registered dietitian.
+If you’re looking to stay in shape and feel great after a sweaty workout, it’s worth knowing that your diet plays a huge role.
+We all know that eating well is a part of a healthy lifestyle, but figuring out what and when to eat, before and after a workout, is an art and a science.
+Read on for some top tips from a registered dietitian.

 Read more: How Hard is it to be Vegan in Hong Kong?

 When you are incorporating exercise as part of your weight loss or weight maintenance regime, the timing of your meals and snacks is essential.
 As a general rule of thumb, grab a bite at least one hour to three hours prior to your session.
 If you eat right before your routine, you may not perform as well as you hope because your body is focusing on using energy to digest the food that you just ate (and it can leave your stomach a tad confused).